Meet the members of the PPIE Panel for the Hearing Health Research Theme.

 Professional Background:

 I am currently a Library Assistant in the upper school library of an independent school.
-Prior to this I worked in the public library sector for many years, during which time I became a Chartered Member of the Chartered Institute of Library and Information Professionals.
-At university I studied Hospitality Management, staying briefly in the sector before moving to the UK.
+Prior to this I worked in the public library sector for many years, during which I became a Certified Member of the Chartered Institute of Library and Information Professionals.
+At university I studied Hospitality Management, staying briefly in the sector.
 I currently volunteer as a school governor and previously as a community advocate for a charity.

 Reason for joining the Panel: